OsiriX-Foundation/karnak-docker/profileExample/README.md

 `defaultIssuerOfPatientID` - this value will be used to build the patient's pseudonym when IssuerOfPatientID value is not available in DICOM file.

-`profileElements` - The list of profile applied on the desidentification.
-The first profile of this list is first called.
+`profileElements` - The list of profile element applied on the desidentification.
+The first profile element of this list is first called.

 ## Profile element